Cyril Samuels in 1927. Source: Daily Telegraph, 8 September 1927.

 Illustrated intertitle for the Christie Comedies production 'Her Bridal Night' (1920)

 Overseas attempts to bring comic strips to the screen may have been influential upon Premier National Pictures’ choice of subject matter.
 In 1920, American media mogul William Randolph Hearst had commissioned Al Christie’s Christie Comedies to produceJiggs and the Social Lion (1920), an adaptation of the comic Life With Father, which appeared in his newspapers.
 As was later noted in a review by the Sydney Morning Herald, Those Terrible Twins betrayed at least one clear influence from Christie Comedies: the use of stick figures to humorously illustrate the intertitles.
 The spaghetti-legged stick figures of Those Terrible Twins, however, are quite different from those in Christie Comedies, and bear an unmistakable imprimatur: none other than that of Cyril Samuels.

 A Fatty Finn Appearance?

-While the name of ‘Fatty’ was generic enough to deny that he was in fact the Syd Nicholls character, it is likely that many fans of the comic would have made the connection nonetheless.
+While the name of ‘Fatty’ was sufficiently generic to deny that he was in fact the Syd Nicholls character, it is likely that many fans of the comic would have made the connection nonetheless.